A filtered generalization of the Chekanov-Eliashberg algebra: Proofs of invariance

 \subsection{Triple point moves}

 Here we show that modifications of a $\dim \Leg = 1$ Legendrian by a triple point move induces a stable-tame isomorphism of planar diagram algebras.
 There are two types of moves to consider, both shown in Figure \ref{Fig:TriplePoint}.
+The modification of $\Leg$ takes place in a $\R_{t} \times \disk$ for a disk $\disk \subset W$ where the ambient contact manifold is $\R_{t} \times W$.
+Our proof is independent of the partition $\Partition$.

 Each type of move may be undone by rotating a portion of the diagram by an angle of $\pi$ and then reapplying a move of the same type.
 Hence it suffices to consider each move in a single direction ($\rightarrow$ in the figure).
 The labels $q_{k}$ will help us track holomorphic disks and can be ignored for now.

 In each row of Figure \ref{Fig:TriplePoint} we have indicated a one-to-one correspondence between the chords before and after the move is applied.
 The correspondence preserves the assignments of starting and ending points of chords to connected components of $\Leg$.
 Therefore a triple point move induces a one-to-one correspondence between generators of $\Algebra$ before and after the move the applied.
 We write $\chord_{i}$ for the chords of the $\Leg$ located outside of the local picture with chords $a$, $b$, and $c$ lying within the local picture.
 Denote by $\partial^{-}$ the differential of $\Algebra$ before a triple point move is applied and $\partial^{+}$ for the differential after the move is applied.